 If your door opener’s transmitter doesn’t seem to work, check the batteries first.
 You don’t want to call a professional to find the issue has a quick fix.

 However, a door that opens and closes randomly also indicates transmitter problems.
 Consider where you store your transmitter-under pile of mail or inside a purse could lead to inadvertent opening and closing.
-Or, if any neighbors have transmitter with the same frequency, they could open and close your door at the same time they open theirs.
+Or, if any neighbors have a transmitter with the same frequency, they could open and close your door at the same time they open theirs.

 If the transmitter continues to fail or act abnormally, you might need to replace the sensors.